IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

-# Project: TalkTask
+# **Project TalkTask**

-## Your Personal To-Do List Tracker
+## **Collaborators**

+* Ivan Wong
+* Tristan Vosburg
+* Nicholas Woodley
+* Raymond Cen
+* Kai Lindskog
+* Jordan Cowan
+* Bailey Budlong

-### Problem Statement
+### **Abstract**

-Modern day to-do list applications rely on manual input from keyboards, mouses and other hands on devices.
-This creates a problem for users with physical disabilities, multitaskers and those who want to use hands-free applications.

-A simple Google search will show you multiple articles and research papers that to-do lists actually work and can increase productivity, self dicipline, and even reduce feelings of stress and/or anxiety if used correctly.
-To-do lists offer a way to structure/plan your days out, improve time management skills and organization skills, which in turn can making you feel less overwhelmed.
-The feeling of completing a task has even been shown to release a small spike of dopamine giving yourself a sense of accomplishment.

-Most to-do lists, either paper or electronic, can quickly become overwhelming and tedious to keep up with.
+TalkTask is a web application that utilizes speech recognition to streamline to-do list management, and an AI model to provide suggested tasks.
+Using speech recognition, we are able to allow users to add, remove and prioritize tasks, and offer time/categorical based task views.
+A short article from Harvard Business Review show that effective to-do lists actually work and can release stress as tasks get checked off and/or completed.
+Most modern to-do list applications today rely on input form keyboards, can become long and overwhelming, and assume an infinite amount of time, hence encourages users to continiously add more tasks. *Why to-do lists don't work* is an article published by Medium and describes these exact issues on how to-do lists can become counter productive.
+To-do lists, either paper or electronic, can quickly become overwhelming and tedious to keep up with.
 If a user has many different tasks to work on throughout the day, the list can become large and difficult to structure.
 With TalkTask, we plan to tackle your to-do list, so you can tackle your day.
-TalkTask addresses the issues mentioned earlier by using speech recognition in our application, enabling voice-controlled task management.
-Users will be able add, remove, prioritize, schedule and manipulate tasks through voice commands.
-This improves accessibility, convience and efficiency that other to-do list applications today don't offer.
-We will also offer users a way to create multiple task lists based on their chosen category, so that users are able to view tasks without the daunting feeling of viewing a long list responsibilities.
-Furthermore, we are also providing users access to an AI model able to generate suggested tasks based on what the user already has to-do or has completed, offering a personalized experience for all.
+TalkTask addresses the issues mentioned earlier by implementing proven strategies that increase productivity, as well as using speech recognition to make task management accessible for all users.
+We will also offer users a way to create multiple task lists based on their chosen category or date, so that users are able to view tasks without the daunting feeling of viewing a long list responsibilities.
+Furthermore, we will be using Google's Gemini AI model to provide users suggested tasks based on what the user already has to-do or has completed, offering a personalized experience for all.

-With TalkTask, we’re turning your to-do list into a seamless, hands-free experience that enhances productivity and accessibility.
-By leveraging the power of speech recognition and AI, we’re giving you the freedom to manage your tasks more efficiently, so you can focus on what really matters.
-Say goodbye to overwhelming lists and hello to a more organized, stress-free way to tackle your day.

-### Abstract

-TalkTask is a web application that utilizes speech recognition to streamline to-do list management.
-Using speech recognition, we are able to allow users to add, remove, prioritize, and even schedule daily tasks with simple voice commands for multiple languages including, but not limited to English, Spanish, French, and more.
-Designed with accessibility and flexibility in mind, TalkTask provides a hands-free and user-friendly experience across various devices such as desktops and mobile devices.
-The platform prioritizes ease-of-access for all users and user privacy, ensuring secure handling of voice input.
-Stretch goals or future iterations aim to implement a database to allow users to save and store their tasks after going offline, and set reminders for upcoming tasks if given a time requirement.

-### Overall Goal

-The goal of our application is to improve accessibility to users while allowing users to maintain an optimal lifestyle where they can efficiently plan their day.
-Our application addresses the issue of accessibility in current to-do list applications.
-Users today are required to interact with a mouse, keyboard, touchscreen or something similar in order to use such an application.
-But with our application, by using voice input and voice commands, our application aims to help users perform the essential features of a to-do list application through manual hands-on input and voice input.

-### Major Goals
+### **Goals**

-1. Utilize speech recognition to allow for ease-of-access for to-do list management.
-2. Implement a database to store past list items and provide external storage for user tasks.
-3. Use an AI model to recommend tasks based on previous tasks.
+TalkTask should provide a hands-free and user-friendly experience for users.
+The platform prioritizes effective task strategies, ease-of-access, and user privacy, ensuring secure handling of voice input.

+#### **Major Goals**

+1. Implement essential task management features such as adding a task, marking a task as complete, and removing a task.
+2. Add categorical based task views.
+3. Add calendar based task views.
 4. Implement a simple, but clean UI, so users can uitilize the full capabilities of TalkTask easily.

-### Stretch Goals
+5. Use Google's Gemini AI API to provide personalized suggested tasks for users.

+#### **Stretch Goals**

 1. Implement reminders for timely tasks to increase the success rate of tasks being completed.
 2. Extend AI API functionality to process natural language and allow users to communicate naturally to our speech recognition system and convert their commands into a dedicated function for the to-do list management system.
 3. Gamify the web application to keep current users engaged and promote continuation of using the app into continuing using our app for productivity.
+4. Create a responsve UI for both desktop and mobile users.

-### Current Practice
+### **Current Practice**

-The current practice of today is that users can add and delete tasks, set start or due dates, provide descriptions for the tasks and mark them as completed or incomplete.
-Tasks can also be categorized into different groups for it to be more easily visualized.
-Organization of the tasks can depend on due date, priority or status.
-While these are useful, there are many limits to this current practice.
-Most of the modern-day to-do list applications require manual input.
-Requiring users to interact with a mouse, keyboard, touchscreen or something similar.
-These types of interactions can be inaccessible to many people, especially to those with physical disability in their hands.
-For example, typing tasks and marking/clicking tasks.
-It also requires the user to focus on the screen to see what they are doing.
-Which can be an inconvenience when a hands-free option may be preferred.
+Current to-do lists fall into one of the two categories; electronic applications or paper lists.
+We won't dive deep into paper to-do lists much, but the abstract would be that they are highly customizable, but require more time and effort to create.
+To-do list software today suffer from over complexication or software bloat.
+Most software focuses on marketing their newest complex feature and stray away from what a to-do list needs to do; organize tasks, prioritizing them, and tracking progress.
+Traditional to-do list applications rely heavily on mouse and keyboard movement, static lists, and repetitive interactions.
+While major companies like Microsoft and Apple offer task management solutions, they often lack a truly intuitive and adaptive user experience.

-### Novelty
+### **Novelty**

-The to-do list is a powerful tool that can be used to help organize, categorize, and optimize a given time period.
-In our current day, there are many different versions of the to-do list on the market today; including some made by major corporations like Microsoft and Apple.
-Our team is aiming to create a to-do list that can be tailored to a user-specific time period.
-We aim to create a UI that is accessible to all users, while putting a unique touch.
-We plan to implement a database that can be utilized in creating user task suggestions, aiding in user productivity and usability.
-We plan to implement a speech recognition API that allows users to speak their goals into the page, as well as navigate through menus and actions with their voice.

-Our to-do list will be different in the way that it will draw from many common day practices of the present to better aid the person in their own daily lives.
-The to-do list can be utilized beyond a simple stack of deliverables, and we feel that it can be used to help organize much more than one’s day.
-Using modern day technology, we are able to create a product that seperates us from other competitors by using speech recognition, AI models, and a database to give users access to a personal to-do list that works on various devices, free of charge.
+With speech recognition, users can add, organize, and manage tasks simply by speaking, reducing friction and making task management more natural and efficient.
+Unlike standard apps that require constant typing and clicking, TalkTask allows users to navigate menus and execute actions hands-free, making it ideal for multitasking and accessibility.

+Additionally, our AI model integration intelligently analyzes user habits, offering personalized task recommendations based on past behavior, optimizing productivity in ways that traditional to-do lists do not.
+Combined with a robust database-driven system, TalkTask ensures that users receive context-aware task suggestions, helping them stay organized without the cognitive load of manual planning.

+Unlike many competitors, TalkTask is designed to be free of charge, accessible across devices, and built with modern technology to streamline daily productivity in a way that feels effortless and personalized.
+By merging AI, speech recognition, and intuitive design, TalkTask transforms the to-do list into a smarter, more dynamic productivity assistant—one that adapts to users rather than the other way around.

+We offer strict categorical and day based task views to prevent overwhelming users with a long list, time blocking for tasks, prioritizing tasks, and filtering/sorting them based on priority.

-### Effects
+### **Effects**

 As with other to-do list applications, ours will help users plan their time efficiently.
 However, TalkTask also has greater accessibility for users, due to the speech recognition.
 People with disabilities will find it easier to use compared to traditional lists, and not all applications have this accessibility option.
 Non-native speakers will also have their experience improved, as there are multiple language options.
 Our application focuses on accessibility first, as that is very important for software that a lot of different people might use.
 Because of this focus on efficiency and accessibility, multitaskers will also enjoy using the software.
 They can use voice recognition to quickly create and edit lists, compared to the more traditional, slower applications.
 We want to create an application that is simple to use but that also accompanies different types of users.
 If successful, our application will be easier to use than previous to-do lists and address previous accessibility concerns.

-### Use Cases
+### **Use Cases**

 * **Case Designer:** Ivan Wong
+* **Title:**
+  * Website navigation
 * **Actors:**
   * User interacting with the website.
 * **Triggers:**
   * The user wants to access a specific feature of section within the web application without unecessary steps or confusion.
 * **Preconditions:**